hanabi/hanabi.github.io/README.md

 ### The Distribution Clue

+* In the *End-Game*, when a player has many playable cards, there is the risk that they will not be able to play all cards before the end of the game.
-* In the *End-Game*, it can sometimes be useful to clue a card that has already been clued in someone else's hand.
-This violates *Good Touch Principle*, but being in the *End-Game* changes the strategy.
+* Thus, it might make sense to spend a clue to duplicate one of their playable cards in someone else's hand.
+This would violate *Good Touch Principle*, but it would relieve the player with the loaded hand from some of the card-playing burden.
-* When a player has many playable cards, there is the risk that they will not be able to play all cards before the end of the game.
-Thus, it makes sense to spend a clue in order to relieve them from some of the card-playing burden.
-This distribute the plays more evenly throughout the team and is called a *Distribution Clue*, in order to better satisfy *Team Distribution Principle*.
+* Since it distributes plays more evenly throughout the team, this is called a *Distribution Clue*. *Distribution Clues* better satisfy *Team Distribution Principle*.

 <br />